 Jump to:

-Benefits of Goat's Milk Soap
+Benefits of Goat Milk Soap

-The high fat content in goat milk allows for the soap to gently cleanse sensitive skin without disturbing it's natural lipid barrier.
+The high fat content in goat milk allows for the soap to gently cleanse sensitive skin without disturbing its natural lipid barrier.

 Keeping your skin's lipid barrier healthy is important since that's what helps the skin retain moisture and prevents it from getting too dry.

-A lot of folks with dry skin conditions, such as eczema and psoriasis, report that their skin has improved since they started using goat milk soap.
+A lot of folks with dry skin conditions, such as eczema and psoriasis, report that their skin has improved since they started using milk soap.

-Goats milk also acts as a natural exfoliator.
 Lactic acid naturally found in milk can help gently slough off dead skin cells.

 Helpful Tips